StrellyN/WishEngine/README.md

 something cool.

 So that's it, the engine is now complete...
 Sike!
 I still need to do the dynamic library loading cross-platform, right now it only works for windows, but that shouldn't be that difficult.
 I'll do a mini update when I'm done with that.
-Other plans include the physics system which right now, does nothing, and an editor for a standard version of the engine which will include all the systems I've developed, so you don't have to make the config files, etc...
-But with the I'm gonna be relaxed, don't even know when I'm gonna start with it.
+Other plans include an editor for a standard version of the engine which will include all the systems I've developed, so you don't have to make the config files, etc...
+But with the editor I'm gonna be relaxed, don't even know when I'm gonna start with it.

-Anyway, see you aroung!
+Anyway, see you around!

-### 28/08/2018
+### 28/02/2018

 Well hello there, I'm back with big and important changes, as you can see, now there's an "Old Version" folder.
 It contains the source code that was here until this commit, in case I have to go back to it or someone is curious about it.